I am starting to help a family member or friend.

 2. Learn how to provide proper care from health care professionals or from health care videos, manuals or books.

 If your caree is hospitalized or receives short-term therapy at a nursing home, ask the staff to show you proper caregiving techniques: lifting, transfers, bathing.
-Or, search the Internet for hands-on care information.
+If you can, record the therapy sessions so you can refer to your videos when you’re providing the care at home.
+Or, search the Internet, including YouTube.com, for hands-on care information and tutorials.

 It’s very difficult to provide care when you are unsure of what you’re doing.
 You’ll feel much better when you’re confident of your skills.